Midnight Ride (film): Plot

-As Lawson struggles to follow Lara despite a leg in a cast, he is left for dead by Justin, but recovers and now must search the steadily darkening roads for Lara, while her deeply troubled captor Justin continues his uncontrollable slaughter-spree, rampaging through the night leaving behind carnage and fiery devastation on his path of madness.
+As Lawson struggles to follow Lara despite a leg in a cast, he is left for dead by Justin, but recovers and now must search the steadily darkening roads for Lara, while her deeply troubled and psychopathic captor Justin continues his uncontrollable slaughter-spree, rampaging through the night leaving behind carnage and fiery devastation on his path of madness.
 As soon as Justin and Lara reach the hospital, Justin pretends Lara is paranoid and soon encounter Dr. Hardy, Justin's doctor who tried to help Justin when he first met him.
 While Lawson arrives at the hospital, Justin forces Dr. Hardy to give Lara the treatment of electric shocks.
 As much as Dr. Hardy tries to persuade Justin not to, he ignores him and gives Lara electric shocks, thus trying to kill her.
 Lawson comes right out of a ventilation shaft into the room stopping Justin from his insane doing and pursues him down to the engineers room tackling Justin down and throwing him right into a current, electrifying him to death.

-Lawson and Lara in the end head to the elevator, which Lawson forgives Lara and says that she is more important than his work.
-Not realizing that Justin survived the incident and secretly dresses up as a patient and is in the elevator with them and grabs a knife to kill them both, but Lawson grabs his gun and shots him directly to the head leading him to his real death, thus ending the film.
+Lawson and Lara in the end head to an elevator, where Lawson forgives Lara and says that she is more important than his work.
+Not realizing that Justin had survived the incident and secretly dressed up as a patient, and now is in the elevator with them.
+When he is able to, Justin uses his knife to try to kill them both, but Lawson grabs his gun and shoots Justin directly in the head, thus killing him for definite.